 implementing many changes at once without monitoring the effect

-A good work rhythm might look like this:
+A good work rhythm can look like this:

 once a week, check new recommendations